Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

 *scope: livemanage*

-Invite another user to contribute to the live thread.
+Invite a user to contribute to the live thread.

-Requires the `manage` permission.
+Requires the `manage` live thread permission.

 Returns ``{"json": {"errors": []}}`` on success.